Power-Platform-Samples/Power-Platform-Timed-Survey/Power Virtual Agents Survey Solution/README.md

 Be assured that your anonymous responses would go a long way in making our organization better.
 ```

-Next, we would need to add each question and the option.
-To do so, click on the '+' icon again, but this time we would click on 'Ask a question'.
+Before asking our questions, we need to identify which department the employee works at.
+This detail would go along way in helping us position our organization properly.
+To add this question, click on the '+' icon again, and this time click on 'Ask a question'.
 Notice that as you do, a different type of block is added to the flow.

+Fill in the details correctly.
+* Ask a question: The question we need an answer to is "Which department are you taking this survey from?", so we would input it in that box.
+* Identity: This is a direct question, so we would pick user's entire response.
+* Save response as: It is important we rename our bot variable for each question, so it's easy to reuse them.
+Click on the pencil icon and in the column that pops out by the side, change the bot variable name for this question to ***department***.
+Bot variables are global variables as they are used to store information that do not change from topic to topic.

 ![](/Images/powervirtualagents-5.PNG)

+Next, we would need to add each question and the options.
+We repeat the steps above.
+Click on the '+' icon again, and click on 'Ask a question'.

 Fill in the details of the block correctly.
 * Ask a question: Our first question is "Do you feel good about your current work/life balance?", so we would input it in that box.
-* Identity: This is a multiple choice question as participants can select from 0 to 5.
+* Identity: Unlike the question about department, this is a multiple choice question as participants have to select from 0 to 5.
 * Options for user: Input the different options.
 In our case, it would be 0 to 5.
-* Save response as: It is important we rename our bot variable for each question, so it's easy to reuse them.
-Click on the pencil icon and in the column that pops out by the side, change the bot variable name for this first question to question1.
-Bot variables are global variables as they are used to store information that do not change from topic to topic.
+* Save response as: Change the bot variable name for this first question to ***question1***.

 Notice that beneath the question block, multiple condition blocks have been added.
 A separate condition block was created for each option as shown in the image below.

 ![](/Images/powervirtualagents-6.PNG)

 After collecting the response to that question, the bot is expected to ask the second question.
 To make this happen, we need to add a new node to one of the conditions.
 Click on the '+' sign and then 'Ask a question'.
 Fill in the block correctly.
 For 'Ask a question', input the next question.
 'Identity' and 'Options for user' is the same throughout as above.
-For 'Save response as', give each question a new variable name - question2 for the second question, question3 for the third question and question4 for the fourth question.
+For 'Save response as', give each question a new variable name - ***question2*** for the second question, *question3* for the third question and question4 for the fourth question.

 Now we need to connect all condition blocks earlier to the second question.
 We do this so that whatever the response to the first question is, the second question would still be asked.
 To do this, click on the '+' sign and instead of adding a node, click on the small circle and connect to the second question block.
 Repeat this process for all conditions.
 Your flow should look like the image below.